by Rebecca, Student, London UK

 Continue reading “Healing Fibromyalgia with Esoteric Connective Tissue Therapy and Conventional Medicine”

-By Jane Keep, London, UK.
+By HR Professional in Healthcare, London, UK.

 As a little girl I was regularly constipated.
 It was painful and uncomfortable.
 On and off through my life I continued to have bouts of constipation, although this is very rare nowadays.